 Graves never acknowledges where her funding comes from, however.
 To cite just one example, CMD received $520,000 in private donations in 2011 and 2012, split into two checks for $260,000 each.
 The money was delivered through a donor-advised fund, which corporations and donors use to keep their identities private.

 CMD says conservative groups use these funds to “hijack state politics and government,” calling them “The Dark-Money ATM of the Conservative Movement.”
 The progressive magazine Mother Jones, itself the beneficiary of millions in secret corporate donations, has also hypocritically picked up CMD’s silly dark money narrative and criticized its conservative opponents for hiding the source of their funding.

 Graves attempted to address this awkward double standard by claiming that “we literally don’t know the name of the man or woman who gave the funds,” implying that her funding is pure and anonymous, while her opponents know where their money comes from but choose to hide it.
 The reporter who broke the story about Graves hypocrisy rhetorically asked in reply, “We didn’t say it was bad to take anonymous money — it’s legal.
 But why is it bad when others do it but totally OK when Lisa Graves does it?”

 The conflicts of interest don’t stop at taking corporate money while damning others for doing the same.
-Graves also serves on the board of directors for U.S. Right to Know (USRTK), an anti-biotech group that is fully financed by the organic industry.
-Coincidentally no doubt, writers employed by the Organic Consumers Association also contribute to SourceWatch, particularly the website’s article on Monsanto.
-Given its status as a major manufacturer of genetically modified seeds, Monsanto represents serious competition to the organic industry–and thus a threat to Graves corporate donors.
+Graves also serves on the board of directors for U.S. Right to Know (USRTK), a public relations site that is fully financed by the organic industry.
+Writers employed by Organic Consumers Association contribute frequently to SourceWatch, even ghostwriting the website’s article on Monsanto.